 Hi!
 I f you are not flat, you either have residual separation of the rectus muscles (diastasis) or, more likely, residual fat.
 You might need a simple touch up with liposuction.

-Exercise and tummy tuck
+Exercise can help flatten tummy after tummy tuck